RafaelaFernandes/C214_Flutter/README.md

 ## 🛠 Usage

-To use this calculator, after running on your machine, you'll have a few calculation functions:
+🔹´To use this calculator, after running on your machine, you'll have a few calculation functions:
 <img src="images/start.PNG"/>

-Just choose what you want to calculate and it will return the value to you:
+🔹 Just choose what you want to calculate and it will return the value to you:

 <img src="images/add.PNG"/>

-The result will come right after you press "=" button:
+🔹 The result will come right after you press "=" button:

 <img src="images/result.PNG"/>